bokesan/skred/doc/usersguide.md

                        _ -> 0;
                      }

-Case expression compile to **Case** primitives.
+Case expressions compile to **Case** primitives.
 Case primitives are parametrized by the arities of the alternatives.
-There are three variants: without default case, with default case using the expression value, and with default case ignoring the expression value.
+There are three variants: without a default case, with a default case using the expression value, and with a default case ignoring the expression value.

 As an example, the length function defined above would compile to: